UrbanCompass/Snail/README.md

 ## Disposer

 A disposer is in charge of removing all the subscriptions.
 A disposer is usually located in a centralized place where most of the subscriptions happen (ie: UIViewController in an MVVM architecture).
-Since most of the subscriptions are from different times, all the things that are going to be disposed need to comform to `Disposable`.
+Since most of the subscriptions are to different observables, and those observables are tied to type, all the things that are going to be disposed need to comform to `Disposable`.

 If the `Disposer` helps get rid of the closures and prevent retention cycles (see weak self section).
 For the sake of all the examples, let's have a disposer created: